U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Which states produce the most coal?

-The five largest coal producing states, with production in million short tons, and share of total U.S. coal production, for 2012:
+In 2013, the five largest coal producing states, with production in million short tons, and share of total U.S. coal production were

 Other FAQs about Coal

 - Does EIA have county-level energy production data?